-Before we go any further, it’s worth noting that a Gas Safe engineer will need to be called, as the fix may require the boiler to be taken apart.
+Before we go any further, note that a you’ll need to call a Gas Safe engineer, as the fix may require the boiler to be taken apart.

-The first step is to check your boiler’s pressure is correct.
-Ideally, you want to see it at around 1.5 bar.
-If it is around 1.5 bar, yet the boiler is locking out and displaying the F22 fault code, your boiler engineer will want to focus their attention on the water pressure sensor.
+The first step is to check if your Vaillant boiler has low pressure.
+Ideally, you want to see it at approximately 1.5 bar.
+If it’s hovering around the 1.5 bar mark, yet the boiler is locking out and displaying the F22 fault code, your boiler engineer will want to see if the water pressure sensor is working properly.

-It’s likely to be sending signals to the printed circuited board (PCB) that the pressure is lower than it is, causing the lockout sequence to be triggered, even when it shouldn’t be.
-Typically, the fix will involve replacing the water pressure sensor.
+A faulty sensor may be sending signals to the printed circuit board (PCB) that the pressure is lower than it is, triggering the lockout sequence when it shouldn’t.
+In this case, the fix will involve replacing the water pressure sensor.

 If your boiler’s pressure has dropped below 0.5 bar, the lockout is legit — your boiler doesn’t have enough water (or pressure) to operate smoothly.

-To increase pressure, you need to increase the amount of water in the system.
-But, before doing this, you’ll want to check that your boiler and any parts in the central heating system aren’t leaking.
-If they are, they could cause damage to components inside the boiler or even damage plasterboards and flooring (assuming it’s a leaking copper joint).
+To increase pressure, you need to add water to the system.
+But before doing this, you’ll want to check that your boiler, and any parts in the central heating system, aren’t leaking.
+If they are, the leaks could damage components inside the boiler, or even ruin plasterboards and flooring (assuming it’s a leaking copper joint).

 Get a Gas Safe engineer to check the following for leaks:

-If there are leaks, your heating engineer will be able to fix them BEFORE topping up your boiler with water.
+If there are leaks, your heating engineer will fix them BEFORE topping up your boiler with water.

 The next step is to top up your boiler’s pressure.
 With modern boilers, this is easy.
-Usually, you’ll find a small braided hose just underneath the boiler, that’s the external filling loop.
+Usually, you’ll find a small braided hose just underneath the boiler — this is the external filling loop.
 Opening this valve will allow water into the system.
-Simply close the valve when you’ve hit the desired pressure on the pressure gauge.
+Simply close the valve when you’ve hit the desired reading on the pressure gauge.

-Typically, we’d expect a boiler to be set at around 1.5 bar, but always check your manufacturer’s handbook to ensure it’s not more or less.
+Typically, we’d expect a boiler’s pressure to be set at around 1.5 bar, but always check your manufacturer’s handbook to ensure it’s not more or less.